by Wolfgang Corcoran-Mathe

 enough data from initializer to initialize a

-random port state, or if the data obtained is unsuitable
+random-port state, or if the data obtained is unsuitable.

-generator.
 Implementations should allow initialization

 from arbitrary infinite sequences.
 An exception is the